 So next time usability testing is taking place, don’t just wait for the report to be delivered.
 Go along, take your team, and watch the tests and get involved in the conversation.

-I’m positive that you’ll find that your Eureka moments become more frequent.
+I promise you that your Eureka moments become more frequent.
 Just be careful when leaping out of your bath.
 And remember to grab a towel on your way out to the street!